|

 There are numerous entry points and pathways to the 49 acre site, as well as benches to enjoy a restful moment.
 Restoration work was completed in 2019 that included upgrading the jogging path that encircles the park, adding benches and pathways.
 Future improvements include direct access to the Museum TTC subway station and a bench made from a 200 year old white oak tree.

 "Trees for Toronto" is a City of Toronto and Royal Ontario Museum program that planted native trees in the park and the various species are identified with small signs.
-Notable statues include the 48th Highlanders, Al Purdy and King Edward VII.
-A fountain is located at the south end of the park.
+Notable monuments and statues include the 48th Highlanders, Al Purdy and King Edward VII.
+A fountain is located at the south end of the park, but it is currently not operational.

 Originally a farm, Queen's Park was opened as the first Canadian municipal park in 1860, named after Queen Victoria.
 The area was heavily forested, and when it was cleared for the park, a sawmill was built at 67 St. Nicholas Street to process the cut down tree.
 The sawmill workers lived in the ten adjacent cottages that were named after plants and native tree species (Oak, Ivy, Rose, Spruce, Beech, Birch, Maple, Ash, Elm and Hazel).
 In attendance at the opening was her son, an eighteen year Prince of Wales, who would later be known as King Edward VII.
 The area north of Wellesley Street is called "Queen's Park North", with the area south of that, including the Ontario Legislature Building, known as "Queen's Park".